InspiryThemes/realhomes-docs/docs/index.md

 - <strong><a href="https://realhomes.io/changelog/" target="_blank">Several Improvements & Fixes</a></strong>

 ## Tips for Performance Improvement
-* It is recommended that you should use a VPS instead of shared hosting as it gives you better resources to work on.
-Also make sure your hosting is based on SSD drives.
+* It is recommended to opt for a VPS over shared hosting for better resources.
+Ensure your hosting is based on SSD drives for optimal performance.
 * Use **PHP 7.4 or greater** as it is faster than previous versions of PHP and a <strong><a href="https://wordpress.org/about/requirements/" target="_blank">base requirement of WordPress</a></strong> with **MySQL version 5.6** or greater. ( You can communicate with your hosting provider to get it updated. )
 * Use a good cache plugin like <strong><a href="https://wordpress.org/plugins/wp-fastest-cache/" target="_blank">WP Fastest Cache Plugin</a></strong> and test your site properly after installing and configuring it.
 * You can also consider installing plugin like  <strong><a href="https://wordpress.org/plugins/flying-pages/" target="_blank">Flying Pages plugin</a></strong> for faster user experience.